-The third wave condition is a wave with H'o = 4.0' and a period T=18 Sec.
+The third wave condition is a wave with $H'0 = 4.0'$ and a period T=18 Sec.
 This is the wave that uprushes further upslope on this site.
 This wave has a breaking wave depth of 8.03' and is shown to break approximately 53' seaward of the Design Shoreline, when superimposed on the Design Still Water Elevation (see Design Beach Profile Sheet P-2).
 As this 4.0 ft. wave approaches its breaking wave depth, its height increases to a breaking wave height at an elevation of 22.59' M.L.L.W. datum (+22.40' NAVD).
 As seen on the Design Beach Profile, this wave uprushes to an elevation of 31.85' MLLW (31.66' NAVD'88).
-This wave presents the greatest possible hazard when the foreshore slope is at its maximum shoreward position.
+This wave presents the greatest possible hazard when the foreshore slope is at its maximum shoreward position (Design Beach Profile), and the wave uprush can reach an extreme shoreward position.
 The calculated projected position of this 4.0' wave's uprush location on the design beach profile is approximately 211.0'. seaward of the Pacific Coast Highway right-of way line and a site elevation of 31.85' MLLW (31.66' NAVD '88).
 The uprush location and elevation of this wave are also seaward and below the elevation of the most southerly wall of the proposed guest house.